-In the early part of this decade Sensei Irvine started an affiliation with the Chief Instructor of the Australian Defence Force's Special Forces Integrated Combat Cell.
+In the early part of the last decade Sensei Irvine started an affiliation with the Chief Instructor of the Australian Defence Force's Special Forces Integrated Combat Cell.
 SGT Paul Cale.

 Paul was instrumental in designing the Close Quarter Combat training curriculum at the Special Forces Training Centre (SFTC) at Holsworthy Barracks over 20 years in the 2nd Commando Regiment.

-He has since left the army and started martial arts training under the banner of the methodology that was used at the SFTC, Kinetic Fighting or KEF.
+He has since left the army and started martial arts training under the banner of the methodology that was used at the SFTC, Kinetic Fighting Integrated Combat or KEF-IC.

 The Kinetic Fighting program is now the standard across the Army as the underlying methodology for the Army Combatives Program (ACP).
 All Units and new recruits undertake training in this program, and it is now becoming a standard across the Navy and Air Force as well.
 The United Kingdom is also investigating the program for use in their Defence Forces.